|

 number of joint organizational-academic research initiatives, spanning a

-range of sectors, including utilities, government, oil and gas, steel, chemicals,
+range of sectors, including utilities, government, oil and gas, steel,

-environmental services, automotive, finance and conservation.
-She has
+chemicals, environmental services, automotive, finance and

-worked as an organizational consultant for various firms, presented at
+conservation.
+She has worked as an organizational consultant for

-numerous academic and professional forums, and carried on a variety of
+various firms, presented at numerous academic and professional forums, and

-research—notably on organizational behaviour.
+carried on a variety of research—notably on organizational behaviour.
+The course itself,

-Practices for Sustainable Business ENVS 6191/BSUS 6300,” takes a "triple
+“Management Practices for Sustainable Business ENVS 6191/BSUS 6300,” takes a

-progress towards economic performance, social justice and environmental
+as balanced progress towards economic performance, social justice and environmental

 quality.
 Throughout the weekly sessions and assignments, students critically